-- 6.5.1 At the hearing both sides shall have the following rights, subject to reasonable limits determined by the Presiding Officer: - a.
+- 6.5.1 At the hearing both sides shall have the following rights, subject to reasonable limits determined by the Presiding Officer, Hearing Committee Chair or Hearing Officer: - a.
 To call and examine witnesses to the extent available; - b.
 To introduce exhibits; - c.
 To cross-examine any witness on any matter relevant to the issues and to rebut any evidence; - d.
 To have representation by counsel who may be present at the hearing, advise his or her client, and participate in resolving procedural matters.
-Attorneys may not argue the case for their client.
 Both sides shall notify the other of the name of their counsel at least ten (10) calendar days prior to the date of the hearing; - e.
-To submit a written statement at the close of the hearing. - 6.5.2 Any individuals requesting a hearing who do not testify in their own behalf may be called and examined as if under cross-examination. - 6.5.3 The Hearing Committee may question the witnesses, call additional witnesses or request additional documentary evidence.
+To submit a written statement at the close of the hearing.

+- 6.5.2 Any individuals requesting a hearing who do not testify in their own behalf may be called and examined as if under cross-examination. - 6.5.3 The Hearing Committee may question the witnesses, call additional witnesses or request additional documentary evidence.